An overview on the sustainability reporting landscape

 Sustainability reporting is a form of non-financial reporting that enables companies to communicate their sustainability goals and objectives.
 They cover a wide range of sustainability factors, such as greenhouse gas (GHG) emissions, human rights, board diversity, ESG (environmental, social, and governance) targets, as well as a company's progress towards these targets, and any current or future risks and impacts.
 This type of reporting provides companies an opportunity to be transparent about their challenges and opportunities, giving stakeholders a broader understanding of the company's performance beyond the bottom line.

 There are various frameworks and standards in the sustainability reporting ecosystem, each with its own disclosure rules and requirements, and many are still being drafted and worked on as at this moment.
-The ecosystem is a growing and evolving place, with TNFD (Taskforce on Nature-related Financial Disclosures) being published in September 2023 and TIFD (Task Force on Inequality-related Financial Disclosures) in development, reporting on climate is just the first step.
+The ecosystem is a growing and evolving place, with TNFD (Taskforce on Nature-related Financial Disclosures) being published in September 2023 and Taskforce on Inequality and Social-related Financial Disclosures (TISFD) in development, reporting on climate is just the first step.
 As these frameworks continue to evolve and gain wider use, they'll become an essential tool for companies to showcase their values, demonstrate transparency, accountability, and their commitment to sustainable growth and responsible business practices.

 Despite the various frameworks and standards being developed in parallel across the world, there is one consensus, a push for global standardisation.
 With organisations like IFRS Foundation’s ISSB, Europe’s EFRAG, and GRI leading the way, we’re making strides to move the industry closer to a universal standard for sustainability reporting.